zefhub/zef/README.md

 If any of these apply to you, Zef might help:

-- I use NetworkX but need better performance and persistence (but want something easier than Neo4j)
+- I need a graph data model that's more powerful than NetworkX but easier than Neo4j
 - I need a GraphQL API that's easy to spin up and close to my data model
 - I like Datomic but prefer something open source that feels like working with local data structures
-- I need to "time travel" and access past states
+- I need to "time travel" and access past states easily
 - I don't want to learn a new query language like Cypher or GSQL (I just want to use Python)
-- I want an easy way to work with data streams and subscribe to them
+- I want an easy way to build data pipelines and subscribe to data streams

 ## Features